5gasp/5gasp-website/website/_project-objectives/objective7.md

 ---
 title: Objective 7
+description: Create a business model around a marketplace of NetApps, by which all stakeholders can share revenue.
 ---

-## 7. Create a business model around a marketplace of NetApps, by which all stakeholders can share revenue.

 A key innovation of our project is the creation of a marketplace portal (NetAppStore) that aggregates NetApps from several SME’s or any other NetApp developer in a single location curated by the NetApps Community.
 The portal